The public can access WA's largest archival collection at the State Records Office's Search Room in the Perth Cultural Centre.

 If clients wish to use original materials, they must apply for a Research Ticket and comply with the Conditions for the Use of Archival Records.

 A retrieval slip or online request must be completed for each item of original material requested.
-There are 2 retrievals per day.
-For information in retrieval times please see the webpage on retrieval times and requests.
+There is one retrieval time per day - at 12 noon.

 For more information on the archives held by the State Records Office, please see the Collection Guides.